-ESSB 6387 as Passed Senate As Passed Appropriations 3/8/02 Proposed Legislative Final GF-S Total GF-S Total GF-S Total 2001- 03 Original Appropriations 145,207 155,498 145,207 155,498 145,207 155,498 2002 1 Policy Changes: 1.
+ESSB 6387 as Passed Senate As Passed Appropriations 3/8/02 Legislative Final GF-S Total GF-S Total GF-S Total 2001-03 Original Appropriations 145,207 155,498 145,207 155,498 145,207 155,498 2002 Policy Changes: 1.
 Tax Education and Tax Collection 6,260 6,260 6,260 6,260 6,260 6,260 2.
 Efficiencies and Savings -699 -699 -699 -699 -699 -699 3.
 Motor Vehicle Sales Tax 0 0 0 115 0 109 4.
 Assistance to Local Governments 50 50 0 0 0 0 5.
 Tax Incentives Study 90 90 0 0 90 90 6.
-Municipal B&O Tax Uniformity 0 0 0 0 114 114 Total Policy Changes 5,701 5,701 5,561 5,676 5,765 5,874 2001- 03 Revised Appropriations 150,908 161,199 150,768 161,174 150,972 161,372
+Municipal B&O Tax Uniformity 0 0 0 0 114 114 Total Policy Changes 5,701 5,701 5,561 5,676 5,765 5,874 2001-03 Revised Appropriations 150,908 161,199 150,768 161,174 150,972 161,372

-- 1. Tax Education and Tax Collection Funding is provided to improve tax collection, tax discovery, and overall tax compliance.
-Additional taxpayer education, audit activity, tax discovery efforts, and delinquent account collections will be undertaken to increase tax compliance.
-These strategies are projected to generate \$41.6 million dollars in General Fund-State revenue and \$6.8 million dollars in revenue for local governments during FY 2003; and another \$110.8 million dollars in revenue for both state and local government in the 2003-05 biennium. - 2.
+- 1. Tax Education and Tax Collection - Funding is provided for additional taxpayer education, audit activity, tax discovery efforts, and delinquent account collections.
+These strategies are projected to generate \$46.4 million in General Fund-State revenue and \$6.8 million in revenue for local governments during fiscal year 2003, and another \$106.1 million in General Fund-State revenue and \$15.6 million in revenue for local governments in the 2003-05 biennium. - 2.
 Efficiencies and Savings The agency shall take actions consistent with their mission, goals, and objectives to reduce operating costs.
 The agency should give strong consideration to the Best Practice proposals put forth by OFM and DIS.
 Such action, to the extent possible, should maintain client services and state revenues.
 Actions may also include hiring freezes, employee furloughs both voluntary and mandatory, restricted travel and training, and reduced equipment and personal service contracts.
 The agency, with OFM approval, can use fiscal year 2002 savings to offset the fiscal year 2003 reduction. - 3.
 Motor Vehicle Sales Tax Funding is provided pursuant to House Bill 2969 (transportation), for education and administrative activities associated with a phased increase to the state sales and use tax on motor vehicles.
 (Multimodal Transportation Account) - 5.
 Tax Incentives Study - One-time funding is provided for the department to conduct a study of tax incentives.
 The purpose of the study is to allow the Legislature to evaluate the success of tax incentives in terms of job creation, product development, and other factors that are considered a return on investment of public funds.
 The study shall maintain the confidentiality of individual businesses, and participation in the study is voluntary.
 The department shall report to the appropriate legislative committees of the Senate and House of Representatives by November 30, 2002. - 6.
 Municipal B&O Tax Uniformity - One-time funding is provided pursuant to House Bill 2658 (municipal business and occupation tax) which intends to provide for a more uniform system of city business and occupation taxes that eliminate multiple taxation, while allowing for some continued local control.
 The funding covers Department of Revenue expenses to assist cities and the business community in resolving issues of apportionment and allocation of income.
+If House Bill 2658 is not enacted, this funding will lapse.